stosik/another-payment-system/README.md

 ## Roadmap

 - ~PGE-1: Switch from Javelin to ktor~
-- PGE-2: Implement Watchdog generic service for controlling scheduled jobs
+- PGE-2: Implement Watchdog generic service for controlling scheduled jobs (IN PROGRESS)
 - PGE-3: Switch from Exposed to JOOQ + common library
 - PGE-4: Deploy billing service to Kubernetes
 - PGE-5: Implement basic functionality of `expenses-service`